NAEP-AS-Challenge/reading-prediction/readme.md

 -   Data sets will be provided in csv format

--   All essays have been deemed "scorable" by human raters
+-   All responses have been deemed "scorable" by human raters

 -   Teams must complete the required security documentation before datasets will be released (available at